ema-fox/artengine/README.md

 ## Usage

-To start the latest alpha build run [this jar](http://dl.dropbox.com/u/3943312/artengine-0.0.1-standalone.jar) with java.
+To start the latest alpha build run [this jnlp](http://ema-fox.github.com/artengine/artengine.jnlp) with java web start.

 To start the development version you have to install [leinigen](https://github.com/technomancy/leiningen) and run `lein run` in this folder.